Our Verdict

 Warmth

 These are toasty!
-The Midweight Bottoms provide great warmth for their weight, only surpassed by much more expensive and slightly heavier wool options.
+The Midweight Bottoms provide great warmth for their weight, only surpassed by much more expensive and slightly heavier options.
 For comparison, our lab tests put these synthetics in approximately the same warmth bracket as a 200 g/m² wool layer.

-Generally, we suggest you don't wear too thick of long underwear, as it impedes comfort, fit, and breathability.
-Better to just put on an additional mid-layer if more warmth is needed.
-The Midweight Bottoms are a great example of a warm pair of synthetic bottoms that also have a great mix of breathability and comfort.
+“I wouldn't suggest wearing too thick long underwear in all but the most extreme conditions,” says Justin Simoni, our lead reviewer.
+Too thick can impede comfort, fit, and breathability.
+“Better to just put on an additional mid-layer if more warmth is needed,” he adds.
+The Midweight Bottoms are a great example of a warm pair of synthetic bottoms with a great mix of breathability and comfort.

 Breathability

 The Midweight Bottoms do a fine job keeping things breathable for their weight.
-Polyester-based long underwear like these usually perform exemplary in breathability, as the synthetic fabric naturally wicks away excess moisture from the surface of your skin.
+Polyester-based long underwear like these usually performs exemplary in breathability, as the synthetic fabric naturally wicks away excess moisture from the surface of your skin.
 The snug fit also helps with breathability, aiding the wicking nature of the fabric by ensuring your skin is in contact with the fabric itself.

 Comfort and Fit